Noussair Mazraoui: Bayern Munich

 On 24 May 2022, Mazraoui signed a four-year deal with Bayern Munich, starting from 1 July.
-In January 2023, he had an inflammation in his pericardium after suffering from Covid-19, which would rule him out for six to eight weeks.
+In January 2023, he had an inflammation in his pericardium after suffering from COVID-19, which would rule him out for six to eight weeks.
+On 13 May 2023, Mazraoui scored his first goal for the club in a 6–0 home win against Schalke 04 at the Allianz Arena.